 The DC Feature was introduced for non-unionized employees on January 1, 2006.
 Non-unionized employees hired prior to January 1, 2006 had a one-time opportunity to either join the DC Feature or maintain participation in the Defined Benefit Pension Plan mentioned above.
 On January 1, 2006, Mr. Creel ceased to accrue credited service in the Defined Benefit Pension Plan and joined the DC Feature.
 The DC Feature provides for an additional employer contribution of 3.5% of base salary to the Savings Plan, subject to limitations imposed by the U.S. Internal Revenue Code.
 Employer contributions are vested after three years of service with the Company.
-Contributions are invested in various investment funds as selected by the participant.
+Contributions are invested in the same investment funds as selected by the participant for the Savings Plan contributions.
 No withdrawals or distributions are permitted prior to employment termination.